renebarto/baremetal/doc/system-startup.md

 7. Try to load `recovery.bin` from USB boot device, and reflash the SPI flash
 8. Initialize clocks and RAM
 9. Read EEPROM configuration file
 10. If PM_RSTS in configurations signals power off or wake on GPIO, sleep.
-This will wake use with a falling edge on GPIO (RPI 4) or the power button (RPI 5)
+This will wake us with a falling edge on GPIO (RPI 4) or the power button (RPI 5)
 11. Check all boot modes in boot order configuration
     1. If Restart restart boot mode enumeration
     2. If Stop display error and wait forever
-    3. If SD then load GPU firmware form `start.elf` from device, and start GPU firmware if possible
+    3. If SD then load GPU firmware from `start.elf` from device, and start GPU firmware if possible
     4. If Network then load GPU firmware form `start.elf` from TFTP server, and start GPU firmware if possible
     5. If USB Master Storage Device then load GPU firmware form `start.elf` from device, and start GPU firmware if possible
     6. If NVME then load GPU firmware form `start.elf` from device, and start GPU firmware if possible